Provost News Letter

 Elizabeth A. "Lizzy" Smith, Grants Program Director for the Lettie Pate Whitehead Foundation, visited Stetson University's DeLand campus on February 11, 2013.
 She engaged with foundation student scholarship recipients Kimberly Charles (business administration), Lauren Tarulli (integrative health science) and Michelle Vergara (behavioral economics).
 Each discussed their educational background and reasons they selected Stetson University, explaining that one-on-one mentoring by faculty was an important factor.
-During a campus tour, Charles pointed out her classrooms and the Roland George Investment Program trading room in the Lynn Business Center, and Tarulli discussed her research projects in Sage Science Center.
+During a campus tour, Charles pointed out her classrooms and the Roland George Investments Program trading room in the Lynn Business Center, and Tarulli discussed her research projects in Sage Science Center.
 Smith expressed appreciation for the opportunity to meet with the students and repeatedly commented on the beautiful campus.

 Batchelor Visits Stetson Campus

 In November 2012, Dick Batchelor, Principal of the Dick Batchelor Management Group and a former member of the Florida House of Representatives, visited Stetson University with Clay Worden, Scott Wilson and Stetson University alumna Kerry Hannaford of McGladrey, LLP in Orlando, Florida.
 The visit included tours with K.C.
-Ma, Ph.D., and finance students of the Roland George Investment Program trading room in the Lynn Business Center, with Stetson University Trustee Betty Johnson and duPont-Ball Library Dean Susan Ryan inside the Politicos Room of the duPont-Ball Library.
+Ma, Ph.D., and finance students of the Roland George Investments Program trading room in the Lynn Business Center, with Stetson University Trustee Betty Johnson and duPont-Ball Library Dean Susan Ryan inside the Politicos Room of the duPont-Ball Library.
 During a luncheon, faculty from the Department of Political Science, Stetson University C.F.O.
 F. Robert Huth and students in the College of Arts and Sciences and the School of Business Administration discussed a range of issues with the visitors.

 Bank of America Charitable Foundation Awards Stetson $7,500 Grant

 Bank of America Charitable Foundation is a long-time supporter of Stetson University.
 In November 2012, the Foundation awarded the university a grant of $7,500 to support internships for first-generation college students.
 To celebrate the award, Bank of America Vice Presidents Sheila Torres and Gail Kurth met with and delivered the check to Stetson University President Wendy B. Libby.
-The Office of Grants, Sponsored Research and Strategic Initiatives collaborated with Bank of America's Senior Vice President Christine Ruiz in Tampa and President Samuel A. Willett in Daytona Beach, as well as with Stetson University's Office of Career Development and Academic Advising, to prepare the successful grant.
+The Office of Grants, Sponsored Research and Strategic Initiatives collaborated with Bank of America's Senior Vice President Christine Ruiz in Tampa and President Samuel A. Willett in Daytona Beach, as well as with Stetson University's Office of Career and Professional Development, to prepare the successful grant.

 Eggeman Shares Experience and Tips with Stetson Community